Mattboss10/ProjectCleanFlow/README.md

 ProjectCleanFlow is a mobile-first reporting tool for flooding and other water-related issues.
 Users can select affected areas on a map and submit data, which is sent to a backend server for processing.
 This app is designed with accessibility and ease of use in mind, targeting communities prone to seasonal flooding.

-## ✨ Features so far
+## ✨ Features

-- React Native frontend (via Expo)
+### Map Interface
-- Leaflet map interface embedded in a WebView
+- Interactive Leaflet map with custom controls
+- Geolocation support with automatic map centering
+- Custom area selection with 4-point polygon drawing
+- Visual feedback during area selection
+- Confirmation system for drawn areas
+- Success notifications with animations
+- Ability to delete selected areas

+### Location Handling
+- Automatic location detection
+- Permission handling for location services
+- Default location fallback (Kingston, Jamaica)
+- Quick recenter button for current location
+- Clear error messages for location issues

+### User Interface
+- Clean, modern design with intuitive controls
+- Mobile-optimized button placement
+- Visual feedback for active tools
+- Centered confirmation controls
+- Responsive layout for all screen sizes
+- Clear success/error notifications

+### Backend Integration
 - Flask backend server for handling reports
-- Cross-platform setup (Mac & Windows support)
+- Cross-platform compatibility
 - Private IP Protection
+- Proper error handling and logging
+- API endpoints for data submission

+## 🚀 Getting Started

-## To run Backend (Flask Server)
+### To run Backend (Flask Server)
 1. `cd` to project directory
 2. Run `python3 main.py` in terminal
+3. Server will start on port 3000

-## To run Frontend
+### To run Frontend
 1. Open a new terminal window
 2. `cd` to project directory
 3. Run `npm start`
 4. Scan the QR code with your phone's camera

-## Troubleshooting
+## 🔧 Troubleshooting

 ### Common Issues

-1. **Port 5000 Already in Use (MacOS)**
+1. **Port 3000 Already in Use**
-   - Error: "Address already in use" or "Port 5000 is in use by another program"
-   - Solution: MacOS uses port 5000 for AirPlay.
-Edit `main.py` to use port 3000 instead.
+   - Check if another process is using port 3000
+   - Kill the process or change the port in `main.py`

 2. **"Not Found" Error on Mobile App**
    - Check if your phone and computer are on the same WiFi network
    - Verify the IP address in `App.js` matches your computer's local IP
-   - Test the backend URL in your computer's browser first:
+   - Test the backend URL in your computer's browser:
      ```
      http://YOUR_IP:3000/
      http://YOUR_IP:3000/leafletMap.html